mrasyidgpfl/SlateQ-RecSys-Research-III/README.md

 ### Hyperparameter Selection Strategy

-The hyperparameters were chosen through **manual tuning** based on small pilot runs.
+The hyperparameters were chosen through manual tuning based on small pilot runs.
 The main goals were to:
 - Keep training **stable** across different agents.
 - Ensure **fair comparisons** by using the same environment setup for all algorithms.
 - Balance **realistic user behaviour** (e.g. interest decay, position bias) with computational efficiency.

 No automated hyperparameter search was used.
-Instead, we focused on selecting consistent defaults that enabled fair and meaningful comparisons between SlateQ variants, DQN, contextual bandits, greedy, and random baselines.
+The experiments used consistent defaults to allow fair comparisons between SlateQ variants, DQN, contextual bandits, greedy, and random baselines.

 ---

 ## Final Results Summary

 The experiments evaluated multiple RL algorithms and baselines within the same RecSim environment.
-The tables below summarise final performance over the **last 100 episodes** and **all episodes**.
-Metrics include **Total Reward**, **Loss**, **NDCG@5**, and **Slate MRR**.
+The tables below summarise final performance over the last 100 episodes and all episodes.
+Metrics include total reward, loss, NDCG@5, and slate MRR.

 ### Table 1.
 Final averaged performance over the last 100 episodes